 My ratios weren’t quite right when I first tested the Carnivore Egg Pudding Recipe.
 Instead of the firm, custard-like texture, I ended up with a thick creamy drink.
 My kids and I joked that we were drinking melted ice cream, but really, it was a delicious high-fat vanilla smoothie!

 I think this recipe is nice for parents who want to add more nutrient-dense foods to their children’s diet.
 Eggs and cream are great for developing bodies and minds.
 By adding a sweetener (as noted below), you’ll make it so delicious they won’t be able to put it down.

 If you’re looking for a more hard-core carnivore smoothie, Sebastien Fortier blends liver, egg yolk, and whey.
 He shares the recipe on Zero Carb Zen.
 Between the two, there’s an option for everyone.

 As you might expect, making this smoothie with egg is pretty easy.
 You only need a few ingredients and, if the eggs are already boiled, about 5 minutes to measure and blend the ingredients.

 It’s a quick option for the morning or afternoon.
 Choosing a keto egg smoothie starts the day with a healthy dose of satiating protein and fats and will help you continue to feel full for hours.
-Alternatively, when the afternoon rolls around, and you want a snack, this smoothie will keep you full until dinner.
+Alternatively, when the afternoon rolls around, and you want an easy carnivore snack, this smoothie will keep you full until dinner.
 Either way, you can’t go wrong.

 Eggs – Adding eggs to smoothies introduces a high-quality protein and fat source; each large egg contains 5 grams fat and 6 grams protein.
 (1) Soft-boiled eggs give this smoothie a thicker volume and makes the egg whites more bioavailable and digestible.
 (2, 3)